Updated on October 21st, 2021 by Bob Ciura

 Telecommunications stocks have a longer history than most people realize.
 For example, AT&T (T) can trace its roots back to the founding of Bell Telephone Company in 1877.

-The sector has changed a lot since 1877, and with new trends such as mobile phones, the internet, the emergence of cable TV and other developments telecommunications companies are active in many more areas than they were a century ago.
+The sector has obviously changed a lot since 1877, and with new trends such as mobile phones, the Internet, the emergence of cable TV and other developments telecommunications companies are active in many more areas than they were a century ago.

 Today, the telecommunications sector is categorized by high capital investment, sluggish growth, and generous dividend payments.
-In short, the telecommunications sector is mature.
+In short, the telecommunications sector has matured.

-In this article we will look at five major dividend-paying telecommunications companies that we believe will produce attractive returns, based on rankings in the Sure Analysis Research Database.
+In this article we will look at five major dividend-paying telecommunications stocks that we believe will produce attractive returns, based on rankings in the Sure Analysis Research Database.